drduh/macOS-Security-and-Privacy-Guide/README.md

 When macOS first starts, you will be greeted by **Setup Assistant**.

-When creating the first account, use a [strong password](https://www.eff.org/dice) without a hint.
+When creating the primary user account, set a [strong password](https://www.eff.org/dice) without a hint.

 If you enter your real name at the account setup process, be aware that your computer's name and local hostname will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.